Porcelain sex toys: this start-up founder wants to make it big

 If I drop a plate, it breaks.
 Aren't you afraid that this will happen to your customers one day?

-With elastic plastic, the toy does not have to be shaped as precisely as with porcelain.
+With elastic plastic, the toy does not have to be as precisely shaped as with porcelain.

 Alina Eynck, founder of Porzelina